saraclohisey/lab_handbook/Lab_Handbook.md

 Duplicates are _*necessary*_.
 One robust result is better than three unconvincing results.

-Templates for plate layouts, PCR mixtures, Plaque assay calculations are available in the lab Dropbox.
+Templates for plate layouts, PCR mixtures, Plaque assay calculations are available in this repo.

 Design experiments with someone else, do not trust your experimental design until it has been verified.